Local Area Experiences

 Poolside Pleasure

-The secluded pool deck at our hotel near Carmel, CA, is an ideal place to bask in the sun, catch up on your leisure reading, and plan your next coastal foray.
+The secluded pool deck at our oceanfront hotel on the Central Coast, California, is an ideal place to bask in the sun, catch up on your leisure reading, and plan your next coastal foray.

 a person's legs in a pool